 The visit of His Eminence Metropolitan Nicolae

-On November 23 and 24, 2019, the pastoral visit to Philadelphia of His Eminence NICOLAE CONDREA, Archbishop of the Romanian Orthodox Archdiocese of the United States of America and Metropolitan of the Romanian Orthodox Metropolitan Church of the Americas, took place.
+On June 20, 2021, the pastoral visit to Philadelphia of His Eminence NICOLAE CONDREA, Archbishop of the Romanian Orthodox Archdiocese of the United States of America and Metropolitan of the Romanian Orthodox Metropolitan Church of the Americas, took place.

 Upcoming Church & Community Events

 The Autumn Patron Saints Feast-Day of Our Holy Trinity Romanian Orthodox Church in Philadelphia

 On Wednesday, October 21, 2020, the community of the Romanian Orthodox Parish of the Holy Trinity in Philadelphia celebrates the autumn patron saints feast-day: the Holy Transylvanian Martyrs and Confessors of Orthodoxy.